openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 <h2 id="online">Online Attendance Support Grant</h2>

 For those who are interested in attending the conference remotely, but have limited internet connectivity, smaller grants will be made available to subsidize the cost of purchasing mobile data passes.
-The amount of each grant will vary depending on the country and mobile data packages available, but it’s expected to not exceed 50€.
+The size of each grant will vary depending on the country and mobile data packages available, but it’s expected to not exceed 50€.

 With an estimate of 1GB per hour of streaming videos in HD quality (720p), it’s expected that a maximum of 40GB will be sufficient to cover the entire conference.
 Arrangements will be made with grant recipients to purchase the data packages directly or to transfer the amount needed via mobile-money.